Capital Gains Tax & Property Tax on Property Sale in Pakistan (2026)

 These are different — WHT is collected at the transaction stage; CGT is computed and declared later.
 Both must be understood.

-Capital Gains Tax (CGT) on property — how it works
+What should you know about Capital Gains Tax (CGT) on property — how it works?

 What is CGT?